johneastman/Project-Eyebot/README.md

 # Project Eyebot
 Project Eyebot is an artificial agent that plays [Fallout: New Vegas](https://fallout.fandom.com/wiki/Fallout:_New_Vegas).
+This project was designed and developed by myself and Caitlin Chapdelaine and was our Senior project at [Champlain College](https://www.champlain.edu/).

 # Object Detection
 The first thing you will have to do is label the objects in your images.
 For this process, there is an excellent tool called [LabelImg](https://github.com/tzutalin/labelImg), which generates XML files that are used by tensorflow to train the model.